You can use the online recording feature to install apps on remote devices, record steps, and generate test scripts from a web-based interface.

-In the Online Recording panel, perform the following steps:
+In the Online Recording panel, perform the following operations:

-Configure the Brand, System Version, and Resolution parameters to filter recording devices.
+Specify Brand, System Version, and Resolution to filter recording devices.

 Select a recording device from the device list.

 Click OK.
-The app installation dialog box appears.Note
+The Select App dialog box appears.Note

-Devices in the In Use state are dimmed and cannot be selected.
+Devices in the In Use state cannot be selected.

-In the left-side window, view the values of the Remaining Free Trial Period and Remaining Resource Plan Period parameters.
+In the left-side remote device pane, view the values of the Remaining Free Trial Period and Remaining Resource Plan Period parameters.